Skip to Content

 Another reason for perforation and tears in leaves can be too much air movement.

 Leaves should be allowed to develop away from excessive air movement.
-So keep your fans at bay and make sure that the Veitchii is not above a radiator or heater.
+So keep your fans at bay and ensure the Veitchii is not above a radiator or heater.

-As with all the indoor and also outdoor plants, Pests are one of the things you have to deal with from time to time.
+As with all indoor and outdoor plants, Pests are one of the things you have to deal with from time to time.

-I can say, fingers crossed, that I have found Anthurium plants to be less prone to pest infestations compared to Monstera and Philodendron plants.
+I can say, fingers crossed, that I have found Anthurium plants less prone to pest infestations than Monstera and Philodendron plants.

-I actually didn’t have a single infestation on my Anthurium Veitchii.
-The most common pests that attack our houseplants are Whiteflies, Scale, Mealybugs, Thrips, oh, and of course the nasty Spider Mites.
+I didn’t have a single infestation on my Anthurium Veitchii.
+The most common pests that attack our houseplants are Whiteflies, Scale, Mealybugs, Thrips, and the nasty Spider Mites.

 The best thing you can do is to detect infestations early.
 By checking on your plants and looking at the underside of leaves on your Anthurium Veitchii, chances are high that you will spot a pest problem early on.